I have perused the most popular dating books for women available.

 The obvious disclaimer here is that I am the author of Dating Power Dynamics and, thus, heavily biased.

-But I wouldn’t have written a book if I didn’t believe I had unique.
+But I wouldn’t have written a book if I didn’t believe I had something unique to share.

-That uniqueness is an overview of dating both from a male and female point of view (the cover focuses on the male audience simply because sex sells :).
+That uniqueness combines looks at dating both from a male and female point of view, because both perspectives matter.

 The analysis and advice in Dating Power Dating are equally grounded in science, with hundreds of papers references, and personal experience, with real-life examples sprinkled all over it.